-We inspected the audiology, dental, eye, and kidney transplant clinics; the intensive care, inpatient MH, and medical surgical (7E and 5W) units; and the Emergency Department.
-We also performed perimeter inspections of the endoscopy and specialty clinics' construction sites.
+We inspected a critical care unit, the dialysis and MH inpatient units, two medical/surgical and two community living center units, the Emergency Department, an MH clinic, the dental and women's health clinics, and two primary care clinics.
+We also performed a perimeter inspection of the 4C medical/surgical unit construction site.
 Additionally, we reviewed relevant documents, including 10 employee training and competency records, and conversed with key employees and managers.
 The table below shows the areas reviewed for this topic.
+The areas marked as NM did not meet applicable requirements and needed improvement.
 Any items that did not apply to this facility are marked NA.
-The facility generally met requirements.
-We made no recommendations.